By José Alberto Hermosillo

 Italy – they started with the Stromboli.

 In 1970, they married.
 Their honeymoon was in Santorini, the mythical city of Atlantis.
-They devoted their lives to their volcano studies and decided not to have children.
+They devoted their lives to studying volcanoes and decided not to have children.

 The newlyweds were the first and probably the only volcanologist couple in the

-world, which revolutionized every previous theory about the volcanoes and the tectonic plates.
+world, and they revolutionized every previous theory about volcanoes and tectonic plates.

-In the film, once they started their journey, the visuals and environmental sounds blended, complementing everything with “Je Me Sens Vivre,” a romantic French song by Dalida.
+Once they start their journey, the film’s visuals and environmental sounds blend together, complemented by “Je Me Sens Vivre,” a romantic French song by Dalida.

 Dalida -- Je Me Sens Vivre

-They brought down every theory and every myth about volcanoes, even the truths and fragments of history already set in books.
-As they went more profound when, more questions arose.
+They brought down every theory and myth about volcanoes, even the truths and fragments of history already set in books.
+As they went deeper, more questions arose.
 They traveled to different countries, continents, and Islands, starting with Mt.
-Edna and the Stromboli in Italy to begin their investigation.
+Edna and Stromboli in Italy to begin their investigation.
 They knew that every mystery had to be solved.
-They lived every new adventure to its fullest.
+They lived every new adventure to the fullest.

-TV appearances witnessed their studies, and it was an excellent opportunity to
+TV appearances were recorded during their studies, and it was an excellent opportunity to

-let the world know that studying volcanos must be done individually, not as a
+show the world that studying volcanoes must be done individually, not as a

 generic classification.
 Every volcano is a different animal.
 And they were more